frederic-perez/AmE-dictionary/data/idioms.md

 __touch base (with someone)__ :four: To contact someone to update them or receive an update from them. _I was just calling to touch base since it’s been a few weeks since we last spoke._ _Syn_ get in touch, connect
 __touch base__ :two::hammer:
 __touch grass__ Go outside.
 It’s usually used in an insulting way to imply that someone spends too much time online, perhaps posting on social media or losing at video games, and that they should go outside for once—or at least away from other people!
-__touch up__ :dart::two: __1__ _v_ To fix minor flaws in or make minor changes to something.
-A noun or pronoun can be used between “touch” and “up.” _I’d just like to touch up my makeup before we leave._ _All you need to do is touch the wall up with a bit of spackle and paint, and it will be as good as new!_ __2__ _n_ A minor change or fix.
+__touch up__ :dart::four: __1__ _v_ To fix minor flaws in or make minor changes to something.
+A noun or pronoun can be used between “touch” and “up.” _I’d just like to touch up my makeup before we leave._ _All you need to do is touch the wall up with a bit of spackle and paint, and it will be as good as new!_ _You need to touch up your hair color._ __2__ _n_ A minor change or fix.
 As a noun, the phrase is usually hyphenated. _The cover is almost ready, it just needs a few touch-ups before we send it to the printer._ _A paint touch-up._
 __touch wood__
 __touché__
 __tough customer__ Someone who is difficult to deal with. _Walt is a tough customer.
 Just keep away from him._
-__tough love__ :three: The use of strict disciplinary measures and limitations on freedoms or privileges, as by a parent or guardian, as a means of fostering responsibility and expressing care or concern.
+__tough love__ :four: The use of strict disciplinary measures and limitations on freedoms or privileges, as by a parent or guardian, as a means of fostering responsibility and expressing care or concern.
 __tough talk__
 __tour de force__ :four::hammer:
 __town-gown__ Relating to the two coexisting communities of a university town, i.e., the university (primarily the students) and the residents of the town where it is located, used especially in reference to tensions between the two.
 “Gown” is a reference to the traditional academic gown once worn by university students, now typically reserved for graduation ceremonies. _The periodic town-gown riots._
 __trace back__
 __train of thought__
-__train wreck__
+__train wreck__ :dart::two::hammer:
 __trash talk__ _I won’t trash talk._
 __trash__ __1__ _slang_ To discard or throw away something. _I’ve always regretted trashing my old collection of toys._
 __travel light__ To bring very few things with you when you go on a trip.